ChangerR/slserver-robotconsole/static/docs/api/controls.md

 **label position rule**

-This sign controls where the label is fix to its container(e.g. `div`).
+This sign controls where the label is fixed to its container(e.g. `div`).

 | sign | description |
 | --- | --- |